Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 Would we recommend the Alohilani Resort?

-I think the Alohilani Resort is an awesome place to stay on Oahu with teens or for couples on a romantic getaway.
-The hotel is really pretty, feels modern, and it’s SO close to the beach.
+I think the Alohilani Resort is an awesome place to stay on Oahu with teens or couples on a romantic getaway.
+The hotel is really pretty, it feels modern, and it’s SO close to Waikiki Beach.